zerasul/genesis-code/README.md

 * On MacOs Systems, for the SGDK/GENDEV ToolchainType you can't use custom Makefile or custom Enviroment variables; this is due to the use of Wine.

 ## Release Notes

+### 1.3.2

+* Added Support for SGDK 1.60 Map resources in res files.
+* Changed default main.c generation for use the new functions for SGDK 1.60.
+* Added comment higthlingthing on res files.
+* Fixed a bug that the Run command dosen't works if the path have spaces characters.
+* Added Genesis Code: About command.
+This command shows information about Genesis Code extension.
+* Updated some dependencies.

 ### 1.3.1